Le-Gris/minicon2024/slides.md

 For instance, some of Brenden's previous work captures human concepts of handwritten characters as simple programs that best explain observed examples under a Bayesian criterion.

-[click] Yanli Zhou has done some further work extending this idea of modelling concepts using Bayesian program induction to compositional concepts in the form of "alien figures".
+[click] Yanli Zhou, who was previously here at NYU, has done some further work extending this idea of modelling concepts, using Bayesian program induction, to compositional concepts in the form of "alien figures".

-[click] Similarly, Neil Bramley's work explores a model of how people use bottom-up hypotheses to induce rules in a Zendo inspired game.
+[click] Similarly, Neil Bramley's work explores a model of how people generate hypotheses using bottom-up feature-based processes to induce rules in a Zendo inspired game.

 Now, consider a similar kind of task
 -->